software-trizzey/djazzy-vscode/README.md

 - **Initial Language Support**: Currently, only Python, JavaScript, and TypeScript are supported.
 - **False Positives**: As an MVP undergoing rapid development, When In Rome may generate inaccurate diagnostics and recommendations.
 If you encounter any issues, please report them to [support@rome.dev](mailto:support@rome.dev).
+- **Django N+1 Query Detection**: The current implementation focuses on simple loop structures and may not catch all complex scenarios.
+It may produce some false positives in cases where optimizations are applied outside the immediate function scope.
+The detection is based on static analysis and may not account for dynamic query optimizations.

 ## Contribution Guidelines 👯‍♀️